hannespetur/TTP/README.md

 	KEF --(2015-07-02 for 8998 ISK)--> DUB --(2015-08-04 for 89398 ISK)--> ORD --(2015-08-27 for 71122 ISK)--> PEK --(2015-09-08 for 62293 ISK)--> LHR --(2015-10-13 for 150259 ISK)--> ATL --(2015-11-02 for 18685 ISK)--> LAX --(2015-12-12 for 41976 ISK)--> CPH --(2015-12-26 for 9970 ISK)--> FRA --(2016-01-31 for 35170 ISK)--> KEF
 	Price: 487871 ISK

 If we try to much bigger than that we might get problems since we are likely to have no solution.
-The program takes a lot

-## Help
+## Possible improvements

-	python travelingtp.py --help
+If I had time I'd probably invest it in adding the following features to my code:

+* Add an option to choose cities rather than airports to visit and set the price value between airports in the same city as something specified (default 0).
+* Add an option to specify range in kilometers and make all airports in that range have a cost value of something specified (default 0).

+The code is written in a way that these features would be fairly simply to add to it.
+Just instead of starting with empty dicts I could make the dicts have the cost 0 before running the "findFlights" function, e.g.

+	d["LHR"]["LGW"][0] = 0

+to make the cost of going from Heathrow to Gatwick be 0.

 # References
 [1] http://en.wikipedia.org/wiki/Travelling_salesman_problem